evanjanoff/obsidian/1_inbox/1_inbox.md

 note-type: MOC
 tags:
 aliases:
+  - Inbox
 ---
 ## Overview
-- Default location for new notes.
+- The place to capture notes.
+Default location for new notes.
+Imports to be processed go here.